cloudsmith-io/cloudsmith-conda-repodata-patches/README.md

 - To test that the patch produces the changes you desire, run the `show_diff.py` script.
 This outputs the changes that the patch instructions will make to the `repodata.json` (index) per `subdir` for your repository.

 ### Generating the patch instructions:
-- Once you are content with the changes that the newly added patch will make, run the `gen_patch_json.py` script.
-Locally, this will generate a `patch_instructions.json` file per subdirectory in a `patches` directory.
+- After verifying the changes, run the `gen_patch_json.py` script.
+This generates a `patch_instructions.json` file for each subdirectory in the `patches` directory.
 - The `patch_instructions.json` file will follow this exact format, with the package modifications stored within the `packages` key:
     ```
     {